isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

 Los patrones deben tener en cuenta los caracteres de espacio en la línea de solicitud y los caracteres &lt; CRLF &gt;.

-#### Comillas dobles vs. comillas simples {#double-quotes-vs-single-quotes}
+#### Double-quotes vs Single-quotes {#double-quotes-vs-single-quotes}

-Al crear las reglas de filtro, utilice comillas dobles `"pattern"` para patrones simples.
-Si utiliza Dispatcher 4.2.0 o posterior y el patrón incluye una expresión regular, debe encerrar el patrón regex `'(pattern1|pattern2)'` dentro de comillas simples.
+When creating your filter rules, use double quotation marks `"pattern"` for simple patterns.
+If you are using Dispatcher 4.2.0 or later and your pattern includes a regular expression, you must enclose the regex pattern `'(pattern1|pattern2)'` within single quotation marks.

-#### Expresiones regulares {#regular-expressions}
+#### Regular Expressions {#regular-expressions}

 Después de Dispatcher 4.2.0, puede incluir expresiones regulares POSIX Extended en los patrones de filtro.

-#### Solución de problemas de filtros {#troubleshooting-filters}
+#### Troubleshooting Filters {#troubleshooting-filters}

-Si los filtros no se activan de la manera esperada, habilite [Rastrear registro](#trace-logging) en dispatcher para que pueda ver qué filtro está interceptando la solicitud.
+If your filters are not triggering in the way you would expect, enable [Trace Logging](#trace-logging) on dispatcher so you can see which filter is intercepting the request.

-#### Filtro de ejemplo: Denegar todo {#example-filter-deny-all}
+#### Example Filter: Deny All {#example-filter-deny-all}

 La siguiente sección de filtro de ejemplo hace que Dispatcher deniegue solicitudes de todos los archivos.
 Debe denegar el acceso a todos los archivos y, a continuación, permitir el acceso a áreas específicas.